Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Conclusion

-This paper proposes an architecture-aware synthesis algorithm that uses a different class of simulable quantum circuits, namely those only containing Clifford gates.
+This paper proposes an efficient classical architecture-aware synthesis algorithm that uses a different class of simulable quantum circuits, namely those only containing Clifford gates.
 These circuits are often called stabilizer circuits or Clifford circuits, and they can be efficiently represented using a binary matrix called a Clifford tableau.
+Although these circuits are considered classical in nature, the architecture-aware synthesis of these circuits can be used in the compilation of universal quantum programs by cutting the circuit on the single-qubit non-Clifford gates and re-synthesizing the stabilizer circuits between them.

 Synthesis of stabilizer circuits from Clifford tableaus is a highly-explored field, and extensive work has been invested into tableau synthesis algorithms~\cite{Aaronson_2004, Dehaene_2003, maslov_2018, Bravyi_2021}.
 We adapted the algorithm from \citet{berg2021simple} to be architecture-aware using strategies from the RowCol algorithm for architecture-aware CNOT synthesis~\cite{Wu_2023}.